elpy1/ssh-over-ssm/README.md

   PasswordAuthentication no
   GSSAPIAuthentication no
 ```
 Above we've configured 3 separate instances for SSH access over SSM, specifying the username, instance ID and host to use for local commands i.e. `ssh {host}`.
+We've added our `AWS_PROFILE` to the `ProxyCommand` so we don't need to manually provide credentials.
-We also set our `AWS_PROFILE` as per awscli configuration.
-If you only have a few instances to configure this might be OK to work with, but when you've got a large number of instances and different AWS profiles (think: work-internal, work-clients, personal) you're bound to end up with a huge config file and lots of repetition.
+If you only have a few instances to configure this should be OK to work with, but when you've got a large number of instances and different AWS profiles configured (think: work-internal, work-clients, personal) you're bound to end up with a huge config file and lots of repetition.
 I've taken a slightly different approach by splitting up my config into fragments and using ssh config directive `Include`.
 It is currently set up similar to below.

 Example `~/.ssh/config`:
 ```